grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 - (1) **Grafana home**: Click **Home** in the breadcrumb to be redirected to the home page configured in the Grafana instance.
 - (2) **Dashboard title**: When you click the dashboard title, you can search for dashboards contained in the current folder.
 - (3) **Share dashboard or panel**: Use this option to share the current dashboard or panel using a link or snapshot.
-You can also export the dashboard definition from the share modal.
+You can also export the dashboard definition from the share dialog box.
-- (4) **Add**: Use this option to add a panel, dashboard row, or library panel to the current dashboard.
+- (4) **Add**: Use this option to add a visualization, widget, dashboard row, or library panel to the current dashboard.
 - (5) **Save dashboard**: Click to save changes to your dashboard.
 - (6) **Dashboard insights**: Click to view analytics about your dashboard including information about users, activity, query counts.
 Learn more about [dashboard analytics][].
 - (7) **Dashboard settings**: Use this option to change dashboard name, folder, and tags and manage variables and annotation queries.
 Learn more about [dashboard settings][].
-- (8) **Time picker dropdown**: Click to select relative time range options and set custom absolute time ranges.
+- (8) **Time picker drop-down**: Click to select relative time range options and set custom absolute time ranges.
   - You can change the **Timezone** and **fiscal year** settings from the time range controls by clicking the **Change time settings** button.
   - Time settings are saved on a per-dashboard basis.
 - (9) **Zoom out time range**: Click to zoom out the time range.
 Learn more about how to use [common time range controls](#common-time-range-controls).
 - (10) **Refresh dashboard**: Click to immediately trigger queries and refresh dashboard data.
 - (11) **Refresh dashboard time interval**: Click to select a dashboard auto refresh time interval.
 - (12) **View mode**: Click to display the dashboard on a large screen such as a TV or a kiosk.
 View mode hides irrelevant information such as navigation menus.
 Learn more about view mode in our [How to Create Kiosks to Display Dashboards on a TV blog post](https://grafana.com/blog/2019/05/02/grafana-tutorial-how-to-create-kiosks-to-display-dashboards-on-a-tv/).
 - (13) **Dashboard panel**: The primary building block of a dashboard is the panel.
-To add a new panel, dashboard row, or library panel, click **Add panel**.
+To add a visualization, widget, dashboard row, or library panel, click the **Add** drop-down or one of the buttons in an empty dashboard.
   - Library panels can be shared among many dashboards.
   - To move a panel, drag the panel header to another location.
   - To resize a panel, click and drag the lower right corner of the panel.
 - (14) **Graph legend**: Change series colors, y-axis and series visibility directly from the legend.
 - (15) **Dashboard row**: A dashboard row is a logical divider within a dashboard that groups panels together.
   - Rows can be collapsed or expanded allowing you to hide parts of the dashboard.
-  - Panels inside a collapsed row do not issue queries.
+  - Panels inside a collapsed row don't issue queries.
   - Use [repeating rows][] to dynamically create rows based on a template variable.

 ## Keyboard shortcuts